Whon1980-DL/doraex_app/README.md

 ### Features Left to Implement

-* Features left to implement are outline in the NINTH in the Kanban borad and include the following
+* Features left to implement are outline in the NINTH in the Kanban board and include the following
-    * Ability to review gadgets and giives star rating alng with being able to edit and delete review for enganging in conversation.
+    * Ability to review gadgets and gives star rating along with being able to edit and delete review for engaging in conversation.
     * Login or sign up using social media account.
-    * Ability to fill in form to contact the site owner with reply message stating message recieved and await respose.
+    * Ability to fill in form to contact the site owner with reply message stating message received and await response.
-    * Ability to varify age through provision of valid ID and age can only be enterd by admin and not editable by user.
+    * Ability to verify age through provision of valid ID and age can only be entered by admin and not editable by user.
-    * Option to browse gadgets by age recommedation.
+    * Option to browse gadgets by age recommendation.
-    * Search engine with the abilty to serach keywords and usage.
+    * Search engine with the ability to search keywords and usage.
-    * Adding gadget rent count to display as smal number next to link to indicate number of rent made.
+    * Adding gadget rent count to display as small number next to link to indicate number of rent made.
     * Have models and view to check for gadget inventory and availability
-    * For the purposes of this project these implemenation were not necessary.
+    * For the purposes of this project these implementation were not necessary.

 ## Technologies Used